FanWangEcon/R4Econ/README_toc.md

 	+ Find characters that that contain or not contain certain certain strings, numbers, and symbols.
 	+ **r**: *grepl()*

-# 2  Create, Organize, Summarize, and Change Dataframes
+# 2  Manipulate and Summarize Dataframes

 ## 2.1  Variables in Dataframes